grengaster/grengaster.github.ibm.io/README.md

     helm
     cloudctl

-If you need help installing these tools, please refer to the following l[link] : (https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/cli_guide.html)
+If you need help installing these tools, please refer to the following link : [https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/cli_guide.html]

 ## **Start with an existing application**